Leukemia in children

 We use the latest diagnostic tools to determine which type of leukemia your child has.
 This way, we can tailor the right treatment to their condition.
 Types of childhood leukemia include:

-What are the early signs of Pediatric Leukemia?
+What are the early signs of leukemia in children?

 As leukemia cells multiply and crowd out healthy cells, your child might experience some of these symptoms: